PHYS 1 & 2 SERIES FAQS

 Should I use my PASS 1 to enroll in a 1 series or 2 series course, or can I wait until PASS 2 to enroll?

-Seats in our courses go on a first-come-first-serve basis via sign-ups through WebReg and our courses are always highly subscribed so it's best to enroll during your PASS 1.
+Seats in our courses go on a first-come-first-serve basis via sign-ups through WebReg and our courses are typically highly subscribed so it's best to enroll during your PASS 1.
 To be fair to all students we do not interfere in the processing of enrollment and/or waitlists for our courses.
 We will not approve ANY request to override or otherwise bypass an existing waitlist, regardless of the method of submission (EASy, VAC, in-office visit, etc.).

 If PHYS 1 series lectures and labs are concurrent, shouldn't there always be the same number of lecture and lab seats, and shouldn't everyone get into both?